Sauber C30

-The Sauber C30 is a Formula One racing car developed by Sauber Motorsports for use in the 2011 Formula One season.
-As with the Sauber C29 the car is powered by a Ferrari engine, but with added capability to house Ferrari's customer KERS system.
+The Sauber C30 is a Formula One racing car developed by Sauber Motorsport for use in the 2011 Formula One World Championship.
+As with the previous year's car, the C29, the C30 was powered by a Ferrari engine, but with added capability to house Ferrari's customer KERS system.

 Overview

 The chassis was designed by James Key, Christoph Zimmermann, Pierre Waché and Seamus Mullarkey with the car being powered with a customer Ferrari engine.

 The car was driven by Kamui Kobayashi and Mexican newcomer Sergio Pérez.
 The car was unveiled on 31 January 2011 at the Circuit Ricardo Tormo in Valencia, Spain.
 On the following day, Kobayashi became the first driver to test the car.

 Season review

 The Sauber C30 cars was disqualified from seventh and eighth place in the 2011 Australian Grand Prix due to a technical infringement on the cars' rear wings.

 At the first race in Melbourne, both Pérez and Kobayashi scored points, finishing in 7th and 8th place respectively, scoring a total of 10 points.
 However, following the discovery of a non-regulation rear wing, both cars were disqualified and their points were redistributed.